Lab 10: Linked Lists

 Note: Linked lists are recursive data structures!
 A linked list contains the first element of the list (

-) which contains the rest of the values in the list.
+first) and a reference to another linked list (rest) which contains the rest of the values in the list.

 Question 1: WWPP: Linked Lists